Final seven-day review plan, memory tables, exam-day pacing, and answer-choice triage

 Key Takeaways

-• Use the final week to review weak domains, not to reread everything; weight time toward collection components, maintenance, pump stations, safety, and then math.
+• Use the final week to review weak domains, not to reread everything; weight time toward collection components, maintenance and cleaning, pump stations, then safety/regulatory and math.

-• Memorize decision thresholds and sequences that change answers: confined space oxygen range, self-cleansing velocity, SSO response order, LOTO before maintenance, and wet well drawdown math.
+• Memorize the thresholds and sequences that change answers: confined-space oxygen range, ~2 ft/s self-cleansing velocity, SSO response order, LOTO before maintenance, and wet-well drawdown math.

-• On a 100-question, 3-hour exam, a practical pace is about 1.8 minutes per question; mark long math or dense scenarios and return after easier points are secured.
+• On a 100-question, 3-hour ABC-style exam you have about 1.8 minutes per question; flag long math or dense scenarios and return after easier points are banked.

 • When two answers seem plausible, prefer the one that protects people, follows the permit or procedure, documents facts, and prevents recurrence.

-• Avoid absolute choices unless the rule is truly absolute; wastewater collection compliance is often jurisdiction-specific and procedure-driven.
+• Avoid absolute answers unless the rule is truly absolute; wastewater collection compliance is largely jurisdiction-specific and procedure-driven.

 Seven-day closeout plan

-Use the final week to tighten judgment and recall.
-Do not spend all seven days on the topic you already like.
-The standardized wastewater collection exam blueprint gives heavy weight to collection system components, maintenance and cleaning, and pump station operation, with safety/regulatory and math still important enough to decide the pass line.
+Use the final week to tighten judgment and recall, not to reread the whole guide.
+The standardized Association of Boards of Certification (ABC) wastewater collection blueprint weights collection-system components, maintenance and cleaning, and pump-station operation heavily, with safety, regulatory, and math still big enough to decide the pass line.
+Spend the most time on your weakest of those, not your favorite.

 DayPrimary workOutput by end of day

-7 days outComponents and hydraulicsExplain gravity sewer, force main, manhole, siphon, slope, velocity, and capacity without notes
+7 days outComponents and hydraulicsExplain gravity sewer, force main, manhole, siphon, slope, velocity, capacity without notes

-6 days outMaintenance and CCTVDistinguish roots, grease, offset joints, sags, corrosion, I/I, cleaning methods, and rehab choices
+6 days outMaintenance and CCTVDistinguish roots, grease, offset joints, sags, corrosion, I/I; match cleaning and rehab methods

-5 days outPump stationsTroubleshoot high level, short cycling, check valve failure, air binding, water hammer, TDH, and SCADA alarms
+5 days outPump stationsTroubleshoot high level, short cycling, check-valve failure, air binding, water hammer, TDH, SCADA

-4 days outSafety and complianceRecite confined space sequence, LOTO purpose, SSO response, NPDES awareness, and CMOM elements
+4 days outSafety and complianceRecite confined-space sequence, LOTO purpose, SSO response, NPDES awareness, CMOM elements

-3 days outMath setPractice Q = A x V, gallons, cfs to gpm, slope, wet well drawdown, detention time, and force main volume
+3 days outMath setDrill Q = A × V, gallons, cfs to gpm, slope, wet-well drawdown, detention time, force-main volume

 2 days outMixed scenariosWork timed sets and write why each wrong answer is wrong